 Trying to figure out which service and support options fit the needs of your child or for you is not an easy task.
 Autism is a complex condition and navigating hundreds of systems for resources can be daunting.
-AuSM's Information and Referral team is available to listen, help and sort through options.
-Our Information and Referral team can help connect you to the many effective programs, therapists, services and support agencies.
+AuSM's Information and Resources team is available to listen, help and sort through options.
+Our Information and Resources team can help connect you to the many effective programs, therapists, services and support agencies.

 The AuSM Mental Health Services team works in partnership with you to develop a plan based on your needs.
 For many, working with mental heath service providers is a new experience; we want you to feel comfortable and knowledgeable as we undertake this journey together, striving for positive, individual-focused goals.
 Click here for more information.

 AuSM Skillshops are designed for individuals with autism spectrum disorder (ASD) and their parents, family members and caregivers.
 Skillshops also are a valuable resource for educators who work with individuals affected by ASD.
 Intended for small groups, AuSM Skillshops allow you the opportunity to participate by discussing and solving problems on topics that concern you the most.

 AuSM Workshops presented by national speakers are offered throughout the year.
 Click here for more information.

 Led by ASD experts, AuSM Social Skills classes foster self-awareness and self-esteem while participants learn how to make friends, fit into a group, take part in conversations, ask appropriate questions, and engage one’s sense of humor.
 Building skills using the participants’ special interests, including plants, animals, art, and theater, AuSM Social Skills classes offer a low-stress environment that encourages learning and growth.